niacortes/niacortes.github.io/README.md

 # Nia Cortes Portfolio Site

 ## Built with
 *Pure HTML, CSS and sweat.
-No additional requierements or setup other than a nice browser and access to Internet.*
+No additional requirements or setup other than a nice browser and access to Internet.*

 ## Recommended browser
 *Chrome Version 84, but really, any would suffice.*